justjosias/zang/README.md

 * Oscillator: generate a sine, triangle, sawtooth, or triangle wave
 * Portamento: interpolate the frequency of an incoming stream of notes
 * Sampler: play an audio file (wav loader provided), resampling according to the note frequencies

-The APIs of various modules aren't consistent.
-For example, some support parameters to be controlled by an input buffer (for example, the oscillator's frequency).
-Others only support being controlled by discrete notes.
-Some support both.
-This should be improved.

 ## Goals
 My goals for the core library: